airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

         cmpl $UNAVAILABLE, HDR_AVAIL_OFFSET(%eax)
         je   next_location

-This first grabs the size of the memory region and puts it in EDX.
+This first grabs the size of the memory region and puts it in *%edx*.
 Then it looks at the available flag to see if it is set to `UNAVAILABLE`.
 If so, that means that memory region is in use, so we'll have to skip over it.
 So, if the available flag is set to `UNAVAILABLE`, you go to the code labeled `next_location`.
 If the available flag is set to `AVAILABLE`, then we keep on going.

 Let's say that the space was available, and so we keep going.
 Then we check to see if this space is big enough to hold the requested amount of memory.
-The size of this region is being held in EDX, so we do this:
+The size of this region is being held in *%edx*, so we do this:

         cmpl  %edx, %ecx
         jle   allocate_here